astromanish/itw-course-project/README.md

 # HOTEL MANAGEMENT SYSTEM

-## This project is an Tkinter based(Python Module) application that can be used by any hotel for room booking.
+## This project is a Tkinter based(Python Module) application that can be used by any hotel for room booking.

 ## This application is made as a project for ITW Course under Prof. L.P.
 Singh Sir